Your Lie in April: Manga

-As of June 2017, the manga had over 5 million copies in circulation.

 Anime

 Unlike the manga, critics largely praised the anime adaptation.
 Many critics praised the plot; Chris Beveridge from The Fandom Post stated; "plainly said, [the series] moved me" and others called the series a masterpiece of storytelling.
 Theron Martin from ANN noted the plot may not be emotional to every viewer.
 The anime's characters also received praise, with several critics calling them enjoyable and realistic.

 Many critics called the animation beautiful and full of emotion, and Richard Eisenbeis from Kotaku called it "utterly superb".
 Critics also praised the soundtrack; Allen Moody from THEM Anime Reviews gave the series a higher score for the soundtrack.
 Critics also praised the voice acting of both the original Japanese version and the English dub.
 The series received the Yomiuri Shimbun newspaper's 2016 Sugoi Japan Award in the anime category.